TheArturthur/CoppermindScraper/Cosmere/True Body.md

 ## Materials
 Materials used for True Bodies varied, although specific generations tended to use certain types of materials.

 Crystal - Used often by the Second Generation, such as [[KanPaar\|KanPaar]].
 These true bodies were beautiful but fragile and could be tinted various colors, such as red.
+They can be used as a [[Gemheart\|gemheart]].
 Quartzite Stone - Used often by the Fifth Generation, such as [[VarSell\|VarSell]].
 These were strong True Bodies, and often coupled with the [[Blessing of Potency\|Blessing of Potency]], which made the kandra who possessed them formidable warriors.
 These True Bodies could be cracked by a heavy weight.
 They were considered lavish and they sparkled slightly in the light.
 Wood - Used often by the Seventh Generation, such as [[MeLaan\|MeLaan]].
 These bodies were often carved into unusual shapes.
 ## Trivia